11 Nicknames for Colorado That You Should Know

 The Highest State

 Another nickname for Colorado is The Highest State.
 This name came about due to Colorado having such a high elevation.
+The state has the highest elevation above sea level in the US, with the highest town in Colorado sitting at 10,570 in height.

+The tall, snow-peaked mountains that feature on Colorado's landscape add to the name.
 Being one of the first states to legalize recreational marijuana, some now have other associations with Colorado and this particular nickname!

 The Buffalo Plains State

-In the past, Colorado was covered with plains on which buffalo and bison herds lived and grazed.
+Historically, Colorado was covered with plains on which buffalo and bison herds lived and grazed.
 This expanse of buffalo plains gave Colorado the nickname The Buffalo Plains State.
 Over time, these animals were hunted, and unfortunately, populations became hugely reduced.

 The way it harks back to Colorado’s early history is what keeps this Colorado nickname known today.
 Interestingly, there are proposals to reintroduce bison and buffalo on Colorado’s plains; the name may once again also have a place in Colorado culture!